NeuralVox/OpenPhonemizer/README.md

 OpenPhonemizer is open source software.
 You may use it under the BSD-3-Clause Clear license found in the LICENSE file.

-*By contributing to this repository, you grant the author the permission to change the license in the future at their sole discretion.*
+*By contributing to this repository, you grant the author the permission to change the license in the future at their sole discretion or offer different licenses to other individuals.*

 **NOTE:** Model weights may be licensed under different licenses.
 Please make sure to check all model weights for licenses.